Project-MONAI/model-zoo/models/spleen_deepedit_annotation/docs/README.md

 python -m monai.bundle run --config_file configs/inference.json --use_click true
 ```

 Clicks should be added to the data dictionary that is passed to the preprocessing transforms.
-Label names are the keys and their values are the clicks coordinates.
+The add keys are defined in `label_names` in `configs/inference.json`, and the corresponding values are the clicks coordinates.
+The following is an example of a data dictionary:

-Like the following format:

 ```
-data_dict = {'background': [], 'spleen': [[I1, J1, K1], [I2, J2, K2]]}
+{"image": "example.nii.gz", "background": [], "spleen": [[I1, J1, K1], [I2, J2, K2]]}
 ```
 where **[I1,J1,K1]** and **[I2,J2,K2]** are the point coordinates